-As one of the best European capitals in terms of keeping the green alive, Portuguese capital has dozens of stunning parks and gardens throughout its territory.
+As one of the best European capitals in terms of keeping the green alive, the Portuguese capital has dozens of stunning parks and gardens throughout its territory.
 Some of these are at the heart of Lisbon while others are not central, but excellent in natural beauty.
-Here are the best gardens of Lisbon.
+Here are the best gardens in Lisbon.

 Jardim do Torel

-The first item on this list is Jardim do Torel, which is a 19th century garden that is entered via Andrade Street.
+The first item on this list is Jardim do Torel, which is a 19th-century garden that is entered via Andrade Street.
 Located on one of the hills of Lisbon, the park has a stunning view of the Baixa district of the capital.
 The sight of the Liberdade Avenue from Jardim do Torel is especially amazing.

 Lisbon has many parks in its very heart, but Parque Eduardo VII is the largest of them.
 The park has a greenhouse that hosts a wide array of plants from all over the globe, including exotic ones.
 Also offering beautiful views of the central Lisbon and the Tagus River, Parque Eduardo VII is a great place to watch the sunset from.